Shashi-Bhushan/catalog/README.md

 Catalog
 ========

 This Project is an AEM based Book Catalog System.
+Hence the name Catalog.
 It's meant to be a development exercise.
+AEM version supported is AEM 6.1.

+Note: As of Aug 15th 2017, I have started migrating this to AEM 6.4.
+Will remove this line when the project is migrated completed to AEM 6.4.

+Features -
 -   *Uses Separate UI and Content Package System.*
-    UI is for /apps components and /etc folder deployment.
+    UI.apps is for /apps components and /etc folder deployment.
     CONTENT is for /content pages.
     Have different Maven Deployment profiles as well.
 -   *AEM Scaffolding is used*